+ESC 101 Cr.4

 ESC/GEO 490/590 Cr.2-3

 Individual readings and investigation of selected problems in geography.
-Open to senior majors and minors with a 'B' (3.00) average in geography.
-Registration with consent of regular adviser, instructor, department chairperson, and the dean of the college in which the student is enrolled.
-(Cross listed with ESC/GEO; may only earn credit in one department.)
-Maximum credit applicable to major - 3; maximum credit from any instructor - 3.
-Repeatable for credit - maximum 6.
+Open to senior majors and minors with a "B" (3.00) average in geography.
+Registration with consent of regular advisor, instructor, department chairperson, and the dean of the college in which the student is enrolled.
+Repeatable for credit - maximum six.
+Maximum three credits applicable to major.
+Maximum three credits from any instructor.
 Prerequisite: junior standing.
+(Cross-listed with ESC/GEO; may only earn credit in one department.)
 Consent of instructor.
 Offered Fall, Winter, Spring, Summer.

 ESC/GEO 495/595 Cr.1-3